How to Look Expensive on a Budget

 3. Dress for how to look polished, not for trends

-Trend pieces date fast and rarely have the structural quality that makes an outfit look expensive for long.
-Timeless fashion pieces, the ones that have looked good for decades, are always a better investment.
+Trend pieces date quickly and rarely have the structural quality that helps an outfit look expensive for years.
+Timeless fashion pieces, the ones that have looked good across decades rather than seasons, are almost always a better investment.

 4. Stop buying fast fashion in multiples

-One well-made affordable piece beats three poorly-made cheap ones every time.
-Fashion on a budget works when you shop with intention, not volume.
+One well-made affordable piece will usually outperform three poorly made cheap ones.
+Fashion on a budget works best when you shop with intention rather than volume.

 How to Look Expensive What the Eye Actually Reads